How we work.

 Eric’s areas of interest and special focus include food and agriculture, philanthropy for social change, campaigns/movement building, and facilitation.
 Some of his work, board, and volunteer experience includes time with the Ag Innovations Network, Johnson Ohana Foundation, Orfalea Foundations, and Roots of Change, among others.
 He is a graduate of UC Santa Barbara with degrees in Political Science and Environmental Studies.

 Eric spends his free time with his wife, Michelle, biking around their home town of Santa Barbara, hitting the beach, practicing yoga, listening to (and playing) music, and spending quality time with friends and family.
-His chubby cat, Badger, is his current only child.
+Eric and Michelle recently welcomed their first child, Rio, into the world.
+At 4 months old, Rio and his big brother – a chubby cat named Badger – provide endless family snuggles.